inBeat/inbeat-website/content/top-influencers/tiktok/fitness/united-states/boston/_index.md

 ---
-title: Top 10 Fitness TikTok Influencers In Boston In 2023
+title: Top 10 Fitness TikTok Influencers In Boston In 2024
 description: >-
-  Find top fitness TikTok influencers in Boston in 2023.
+  Find top fitness TikTok influencers in Boston in 2024.
 Most popular hashtags: #fyp #duet #fitness #stitch.
 platform: TikTok
 hits: 28
-text_top: See the most popular TikTok influencers on inBeat.
+text_top: See the top-rated TikTok profiles on inBeat.
-text_bottom: Our database has 28 TikTok influencers like this in Boston, United States for you to pitch.
+text_bottom: inBeat aggregates 28 TikTok influencers like this in Boston, United States for you to pitch.
 profiles:
   - username: "charltonharley"
     fullname: >-